rosedj1/CMSOfficeHours/Programming/Python/Basics.md

 ## Importing Packages and Modules

+Keep your code **DRY**: "**D**on't **R**epeat **Y**ourself".

+That means if you have a nice function that you use over and over, it is best to write down that function *only once* in some file and then import that function into other places.

+- Added benefit: updating This has the added benefit of only having to  the

+It is best to import

 If you get ImportError, then most likely the python interpreter doesn't know the path to your package
 1. Do echo $PYTHONPATH to see which paths the python interpreter knows about
 2. Do export PYTHONPATH=$PYTHONPATH:<path/to/package>    # permanently append <path/to/package> to $PYTHONPATH